-We are an acquirer and originator of Alt-A mortgages, B/C mortgages and multi-family mortgages.
-These are mortgages that generally may not qualify for purchase by government-sponsored agencies such as Fannie Mae and Freddie Mac.
+We are an acquirer and originator of Alt-A mortgages, and to a lesser extent, multi-family and B/C mortgages.
+These are mortgages that generally may not qualify for purchase by government-sponsored agencies such as Fannie Mae and Freddie Mac or "conforming loans".
 Our operations may be negatively affected due to our investments in these mortgages.
 Credit risks associated with these mortgages may be greater than those associated with conforming mortgages.
 The interest rates we charge on these mortgages are often higher than those charged for conforming loans in order to compensate for the higher risk and lower liquidity.
 Lower levels of liquidity may cause us to hold loans or other mortgage-related assets supported by these loans that we otherwise would not hold.
 By doing this, we assume the potential risk of increased delinquency rates and/or credit losses as well as interest rate risk.
 Additionally, the combination of different underwriting criteria and higher rates of interest leads to greater risk, including higher prepayment rates and higher delinquency rates and/or credit losses.
+We also have loan programs that allow a borrower to pay only the interest attributable to his loan for a set period of time.
+If there is a decline in real estate values borrowers may default on these types of loans since they have not reduced their principal balances, which, therefore, could exceed the value of their property.
+In addition, a reduction in property values would also cause an increase in the LTV ratio for that loan which could have the effect of reducing the value of that loan.